alexirpan/alexirpan.github.io/_posts/2020-04-14-contact-tracing.markdown

 I disagree that this would be required.
 People already download MBs worth of data for YouTube, Netflix, and updates for their existing apps.
-If each device only downloads data when its on Wi-Fi and plugged in, then it should be okay.
+If each device only downloads data when it's on Wi-Fi and plugged in, then it should be okay.

 If users upload massive amounts of keys, they could trigger DDOS attacks by forcing gigabytes of downloads to all users.
 If users declare they are COVID-19